 Next, I simply attached the PI and drive:

 I wanted to add a small display to the front to show some basic configuration and status information.
 So, I added a BigRedButton™ to allow issuing of simple commands to allow shutting down and rebooting of the box, in case the network goes down and I can’t connect to it.

-I had a tiny OLED display in my pile of optoelectronics spares, a SSD1306.
+I had a tiny OLED display in my pile of optoelectronics spares, an SSD1306.
 This is sold widely on eBay.
 It is connected via I2C and will wire direct to the Pi with just four wires.
-Software support was via an old python library courtesy of Adafruit:
+Software support was via an old Python library courtesy of Adafruit:

 sudo pip3 install adafruit-circuitpython-ssd1306

 A common way to draw on these displays is to use the python PIL library to draw onto an internal image buffer, then when you’re finished, the buffer is pushed out on the OLED display using whatever interface connects it: